Joan Jett always ready to rock with her beloved O's

 This story was excerpted from Jake Rill’s Orioles Beat newsletter.
 To read the full newsletter, click here.
 And subscribe to get it regularly in your inbox.

-ST. LOUIS -- One of the only things Joan Jett may love more than rock and roll?
+One of the only things Joan Jett may love more than rock and roll?
 Orioles baseball.

-“I usually take my phone on stage and I’ll put it on Gameday so I can pay attention to the score or whatever,” Jett said in a recent phone call with MLB.com.
+“I usually take my phone on stage and I’ll put it on Gameday so I can pay attention to the score or whatever,” Jett said in a phone call with MLB.com.
 “I have it on all the time and watch it live until I have to go on stage.”

 Jett (who was born in Wynnewood, Pa.) and her family lived in Rockville, Md., for a period of her childhood.
-It’s a homecoming whenever the Rock and Roll Hall of Famer returns to the area, as she will this summer.
+It’s a homecoming whenever the Rock and Roll Hall of Famer returns to the area, as she did this summer.

 Joan Jett attended O's game as a child with her father, one that featured a no-hitter by Jim Palmer.